mi804/Nexus-Gen/README.md

 </div>

 ## News
-- **July 11, 2025**: [Nexus-Gen V2](https://www.modelscope.cn/models/DiffSynth-Studio/Nexus-GenV2) is released, which is opitimized from the following aspects:
+- **July 11, 2025**: **[Nexus-Gen V2](https://www.modelscope.cn/models/DiffSynth-Studio/Nexus-GenV2) is released**.
+Please check more details in the [technical report](http://arxiv.org/abs/2504.21356).
+The model is opitimized from the following aspects:
-  - Better image understanding capbility (45.7 on [MMMU](https://github.com/MMMU-Benchmark/MMMU)) through optimization on training schedules.
+  - Better image understanding capbility (**45.7 on [MMMU](https://github.com/MMMU-Benchmark/MMMU)**) through optimization on training schedules.
-  - Better image generation (0.81 on [GenEval](https://github.com/djghosh13/geneval.git)) robustness through training with long-short caption.
+  - Better image generation (**0.81 on [GenEval](https://github.com/djghosh13/geneval.git)**) robustness through training with long-short caption.
   - Better reconstruction in image editing tasks.
 We have proposed a better editing decoder for Nexus-Gen.
   - Support generation and editing with Chinese prompts.
 - **May 27, 2025**: We fine-tuned Nexus-Gen using the [BLIP-3o-60k](https://huggingface.co/datasets/BLIP3o/BLIP3o-60k) dataset, significantly improving the model's robustness to text prompts in image generation, **achieving a GenEval score of 0.79**.
 The [model checkpoints](https://www.modelscope.cn/models/DiffSynth-Studio/Nexus-Gen) have been updated.

 ## What is Nexus-Gen
 Nexus-Gen is a unified model that synergizes the language reasoning capabilities of LLMs with the image synthesis power of diffusion models.
 We propose a unified image embedding spaces to model image understanding, generation and editing tasks.
-To jointly optimize Nexus-Gen across these tasks, we propose a multi-stage training strategy, which perform multitask pretraining on the autoregressive model and conditional adaption on the vision decoders. ing, generation and editing tasks.
+To perform joint optimization across multiple tasks, we curate a large-scale dataset of 26.3 million samples and train Nexus-Gen using a multi-stage strategy, which includes the multi-task pretraining of the autoregressive model and conditional adaptations of the generation and editing decoders. ing, generation and editing tasks.

 ![architecture](assets/illustrations/architecture.jpg)

-## Getting Started
+## Model Inference
 ### Installation
 ```shell
 # 1. Install [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio.git) from source